omadjoudj/fedora-epel-packaging-tools/README.md

-# dockerfiles
+# packaging-tools
-Some Dockerfiles I use for testing
+Some tools I use for packaging and testing